 Regardless of your starting estimate it will be necessary to measure and record your daily calorie intake and regularly reassess your weight and body fat levels, and adjust your intake up or down based on how your body responds.

 While there are a variety of methods for determining body fat percentage, the most practical and cost efficient for most people is skinfold measurements.
 A three-site skinfold test (chest, abdomen and thigh for men, triceps, suprailium and thigh for women) performed by a skilled technician will provide a reasonably accurate measurement of body composition.
 (8) Most fitness centers and personal training studios offer skinfold testing or another form of body composition testing for a fee.

 You can measure your own body fat with the help of a friend and a skinfold caliper, which can be purchased inexpensively online or at most fitness equipment and health food stores.
-For information on how to perform and determine body fat percentage from skinfold measurements read the article on skinfold testing on this site.

 Calculating Daily Calorie Intake for Fat Loss